posted by Jamie : 12:40 PM

 "If society wishes to elevate and maintain moral standards above the minimal level required for the healthy functioining of the social order, it must look to institutions other than the law.
 The state and law, therefore, have a necessary - but a necessarily limited - role to play in society's work of establishing and maintaining the common good."

+"In light of all these considerations, society should not expect a great deal of moral improvement from legal prohibitions.
+Instead, the limited effectiveness of legal coercion compelling obedience through fear of punishment as a vehicle toward enuine moral reform means that legal prohibitions must be used with caution in a free society."
 I sense an odd disconnect present in these statements, which I can't quite explicate.
 There seem to be two ends envisioned for the civil law, implied here but not always rendered explicit.
 Perhaps they shouldn't be sharply distinguished, but I think they should be, at least conceptually: (1) that of preserving a minimal degree of peace and good order within society, usually dubbed the 'common good'; and (2) inculcating moral virtue in the general populace, at least to a relative degree.
 Without a doubt, from a Catholic point of view, civil law is meant to serve these two functions.
 But the two are clearly distinct.
 The second presupposes the first, as a minimal degree of peace and order seems beneficial for the flourishing of virtue; yet, at the same time, as a society grows in virtue it will correspondingly grow more peaceful and orderly.
 Yet the two are not the same.
 All men of good will would seem to agree with the first end of civil law; in fact, it seems the only goal which all rational men would agree upon, regardless of creed or ideology: government exists to maintain peace and order.
 The latter, however, would be more controversial, and many if not most social theorists would deny that the state has any right at all to impose or legislate a moral code on its citizens, or to have even the most subtle intention of influencing their moral creed or behavior (of course, at least a minimum of 'morality' is required to maintain peace and order, to prevent murder and mayhem, yet this would fall just as easily under the first category).

 Kalscheur, however, seems to confuse the two, interposing them and switching them at crucial points.
 In the statements above, e.g., he is discussing the state's role in the latter category, to 'elevate and maintain moral standards,' 'shaping moral character,' 'moral improvement,' etc. He rightly minimizes the state's role in acting towards this end, and this is hardly surprising - who wants a state which imposes a moral creed on its citizens?
 His next step is to include the question of abortion as a 'moral principle' within this category.
 The conclusion, of course, is that the state (and Catholics inasmuch as they play a role in this state) have no particular mandate to outlaw abortion, as this would involve the state overstepping its bounds in attempting to coerce 'moral improvement.'